babyloniaapp/docs/logs.md

 ---

+17.05.22 - Solana network profiler is finalized, it is showing the values of tokens too.

+---

 16.05.22 - The UI of Pool page, the Crowdsale #1 & SWAP page got updated, and some problems got fix.

 ---